Alex Cropley: Career

-Personal life
+Personal life and death

 After his playing days came to an end, Cropley became a taxi driver within his hometown of Edinburgh.
 His son Jordan is also a footballer, who played for Hibernian's academy.
 Jordan went on to feature for Scottish clubs Berwick Rangers, Arniston Rangers and Haddington Athletic.
-He also has an older son, Ross.

 An autobiography entitled Crops: The Alex Cropley Story was released in 2013.

-Cropley was diagnosed as suffering from dementia in December 2020.
+Cropley was diagnosed with dementia in December 2020.
+He died on 27 March 2026, aged 75.